 The Marital and Family Therapy (MFT) exam is administered by the Association of Marital and Family Therapy Regulatory Boards for those wishing to become licensed as a marital and family therapist.

-Click “Start Test” below to take a free MFT practice test!
+Click “Start Test” above to take a free MFT practice test!

 MFT Exam Eligibility